AirAsia founders aim to list insurance arm of Malaysia's Tune Group

-KUALA LUMPUR Malaysia's Tune Group, a financial services-to-discount hotel conglomerate owned by AirAsia Bhd's founders, said it plans to list its insurance arm in a move to fund the company's expansion overseas.
+KUALA LUMPUR, Sept 27 Malaysia's Tune Group, a financial services-to-discount hotel conglomerate owned by AirAsia Bhd's founders, said it plans to list its insurance arm in a move to fund the company's expansion overseas.

 Tony Fernandes and Kamarudin Meranun, who in 1993 founded Asia's biggest budget carrier, plan to list Tune Insurance Malaysia in a move that comes hot on the heels of other planned initial public offerings by AirAsia.